Wireless alliance: You might want to move some access points for Wi-Fi 6

 Wi-Fi 6, formerly known as 802.11ax, is the next major iteration of the basic Wi-Fi technology in use around the world.
 Its key features are substantially improved handling of crowded settings with large numbers of connections, power-saving tweaks that should help with battery life for various mobile devices (and IoT gadgets) and improved throughput.

 The release of Wi-Fi 6 guidelines by a heavily carrier-backed group illustrates the changing relationship between licensed and unlicensed networks.
 While the licensed mobile carriers have never exactly been at odds with the unlicensed world of Wi-Fi, concerns have existed in the past around mutual interference thanks to LTE-U technology.
-The FCC approved LTE-U in 2017, and cooperation between the two camps has been ongoing.
+The US FCC approved LTE-U in 2017, and cooperation between the two camps has been ongoing.